MundatiC/FPL-launch-watcher/README.md

 ## 🧪 Test Your Bot (Optional)

-You can manually test your Telegram setup by adding this line in `fpl_watcher.py`:
+You can manually test your Telegram setup by temporarily adding this line in `fpl_watcher.py`:

 ```python
 send_telegram_alert("✅ Test message: Your FPL bot is working!")
 ```

-Run:
+Then run:

 ```bash
 python fpl_watcher.py
 ```

-You should receive the test message immediately in Telegram.
+You should receive the test message instantly in Telegram.

-Remove the line afterward to avoid duplicate alerts.
+Remove the test line afterward to avoid duplicate alerts.

 ---